Cornstown House Farm is a mere 15 miles from the hustle and bustle of Dublin’s busy streets.

-Have a cup of tea or coffee and chat with Dominic about how he built the bread oven in the cow byre.
+Have a chat with Dominic about how he built the bread oven in the cow byre.
 Have a look at the beautiful baskets he creates and the many uses to which they are put.

 We look forward to your visit!